msvalina/msvalina.github.io/content/behavior-and-environment.rst

 learning curve, great user experiences, and powerfull extensions will increase my skills even more.
 As they already did.

-This ideas about behavior design comes from `Standford professor BJ Fogg`_.
+This ideas about behavior design comes from `Stanford professor BJ Fogg`_.
 This is a `tiny part of BJ's work`_ go and learn everything about it will change your life forever! `Preorder his book on Tiny Habits`_.